mhedgpeth/mhedgpeth.github.io/_posts/2014-06-09-the-grand-vision.md

   </table>
 </div>

 **It's so easy to avoid the really tough problems in front of you by dreaming a big dream.** I think many of us like to think if we can't do it all, then why do it at all?
-The real battle is won when we drop that all or nothing thinking and get something done&#8230;**today**.
+The real battle is won when we drop that all or nothing thinking and get something done...**today**.

 When have you let the grand vision distract you from what really needed to be done right then and there?